PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid Methods: Test Cases for Calculating Volume Moments of Cylinders Clipping Polyhedra

-Finally, we measure the time required to estimate the moments of the random parameter sweep configuration using the \texttt{C++} standard timing function \texttt{chrono::high\_resolution\_clock::now()}.
-The \texttt{C++} implementation of the closed-form expression was compiled with the GNU 14.2 suite of compilers \cite{GCC14}, on a workstation whose characteristics are summarized in \cref{tab:workstation}.
+Finally, the estimation of the moments in the random parameter sweep configuration is timed using the \texttt{C++} standard function \texttt{chrono::high\_resolution\_clock::now()}.
+The \texttt{C++} implementation of the closed-form expression was compiled with the GNU 14.2 suite of compilers~\cite{GCC14}, on a workstation whose characteristics are summarized in Table~\ref{tab:workstation}.

-The measured timings for the clipping of a polyhedron by a quadratic cylinder are summarized in \cref{tab:timings}, along with timings of paraboloid- and plane-clipping remeasures on the same workstation, for the sake of comparison.
+The measured timings for the clipping of a polyhedron by a quadratic cylinder are summarized in Table~\ref{tab:timings}, along with timings of paraboloid- and plane-clipping remeasured on the same workstation, for the sake of comparison.

-Because the closed-form expressions derived in \Cref{sec:cylinder_case} are only valid for polyhedra in the top halfspace, and the generalization presented in \Cref{sec:generalization} requires cutting the polyhedron in half, the program needs to consider more faces than the original polyhedron contains.
-Therefore, we opted not to show the timings per face as in~\cite{Evrard2023}.
+Because the closed-form expressions derived in Section~\ref{sec:cylinder_case} are only valid for polyhedra in the top halfspace, and the generalization presented in Section~\ref{sec:generalization} requires cutting the polyhedron in half, the program needs to consider more faces than the original polyhedron contains.
+Therefore, it was decided to not show the timings per face as in~\cite{Evrard}.

-As in~\cite{Evrard2023}, we recover that clipping a polyhedron by a paraboloid surface is about 6 times more expensive than clipping it by a plane.
-In turn, the clipping of a polyhedron by a quadratic cylinder is about 4.5 times more expensive clipping it by a paraboloid and 28 times more expensive than clipping it by a plane.
+As in~\cite{Evrard}, it is observed that clipping a polyhedron by a paraboloid surface is about 6 times more expensive than clipping it by a plane.
+In turn, the clipping of a polyhedron by a quadratic cylinder is about 4.5 times more expensive than clipping it by a paraboloid and 28 times more expensive than clipping it by a plane.
 This reduction in speed can be explained by the fact that the clipping by a quadratic cylinders requires making two copies of the polyhedron corresponding to its intersections with the top and bottom $z$-halfspaces, to compute new vertices and faces, and to rotate the polyhedron about the $x$-axis.
 These manipulations involve memory allocation and an increased amount of faces to consider, in turn increasing the unit-cost of each intersection case.
+Note that the timing results for when a vertex is exactly on $\mathcal{S}$ correspond with the ill-posed edge cases mentioned in Section~\ref{sec:robustness}; these cases occur extremely rarely in practical applications and thus have a negligible overall impact on computational cost.